trueos/trueos-docs/trueos-handbook/install.rst

 Download and Prepare to Install
 ===============================

+.. note:: Beginning with |trueos| STABLE 18.06, a single :file:`.iso` is available for download.
+This file can be burnt to a DVD or USB drive.
+   The instructions in this section about downloading :file:`.img` or :file:`.iso` files are still relevant to the 18.03 version of STABLE or UNSTABLE.

 |trueos| uses a rolling release model rather than versioned releases.
 There are two primary options of |trueos| install: STABLE and UNSTABLE: